Thoughts & Prayers (2025 film)

-Thoughts & Prayers is a 2025 American documentary film directed by Zackary Canepari and Jessica Dimmock.
-It explores Active shooter training and the industry surrounding it.
+Thoughts & Prayers: Or How to Survive an Active Shooter in America is a 2025 American documentary film directed by Zackary Canepari and Jessica Dimmock.
+It explores active shooter training and the industry surrounding it.

 It had its world premiere at DOC NYC on November 12, 2025, and was released on November 18, 2025, by HBO.

 Premise

-Explores the $3 billion Active shooter training industry and its effect on students and educators.
+Explores the $3 billion active shooter training industry and its effect on students and educators.

 Production

 Zachary Canepari and Jessica Dimmock decided to make the film as their daughter was going through school and discussing safety.
 Dimmock was curious about the effect it would have on their daughter and all kids going through drills.
 Canepari and Dimmock opted to not include politics or lawmakers and only included statistics in order to make the film accessible to all.
 The film participated in the 2022 Gotham Project Market.

 Release

 It had its world premiere at DOC NYC on November 12, 2025.
 It was released on November 18, 2025, by HBO.